 - Are not changing the name on the card.

 - Have a U.S. mailing address (military and diplomatic addresses count).

 - Live in a state that shares its computer data with Social Security.
-(As of July 2019, 40 states and the District of Columbia do so.
-Alabama, Connecticut, Minnesota, Nevada, New Hampshire, Ohio, Oklahoma, Oregon, Utah and West Virginia do not.
+(As of June 2020, 43 states and the District of Columbia do so.
+Alabama, Minnesota, Nevada, New Hampshire, Oklahoma, Oregon and West Virginia do not.
 The list is updated regularly, so check the Social Security website to see if your state's status has changed.)

 If you don’t have an online account or don’t meet any one of the other criteria, you’ll have to fill out an application form and either mail it or take it to your local Social Security office.
 You’ll need to provide a government-issued photo ID — either a passport, a driver’s license or a state-issued ID card.